turingschool-examples/turing-cafe-ui/README.md

 ### Iteration 2

 Create a controlled form component to create a reservation (look into the API documentation to see what pieces of information are expected, and what datatypes it wants each piece to be).
 As a user types into the input fields, the form component's state should change.
 When the user clicks the `Make Reservation` button, the application should update the App's state.
-The new reservation should display with all of the existing reservations.
+The new reservation should display with all of the existing reservations without needing to reload the page.

 Do not worry about making the POST request to the database yet.